aegrodin/techops_ansible/README.md

 `sudo service restart nginx`

-##AWS credentials
+## AWS credentials

 If you want to use this playbook to spin up your AWS servers you'll need to get the following details from your AWS account.

   * ACCESS_KEY_ID
   * SECRET_ACCESS_KEY

-Next, if you haven't already, you'll need to generate a keypair and configure the security groups and subnets for your VPC, along with the Application Load Balancer.
+Next, if you haven't already, you'll need to configure the security groups and subnets for your VPC, along with the Application Load Balancer.
 Having done all this, you should go to the `vars` directory and fill in all your information, remembering to encrypt sensitive information.

-##To do
+## To do
 Development, Staging, Live setups, Better lockdown etc

-##Credits
+## Credits
 I've borrowed a big part of the ansible code from this [repo](https://github.com/bee-keeper/aws-ansible-django-deployment)